 We may use any Personal Data you provide, where necessary for the administration of the Penalty Fares scheme, revenue protection, collection of unpaid fares, fraud prevention and the prosecution of travel offences.

 We may share your correspondence with:

 - British Transport Police under a data sharing agreement to prevent and detect crime.

 - Penalty Services Limited if you appeal a Penalty Notice issued to you.

-- Passenger Focus if you have asked them to act on your behalf under a complaint handling procedure.
-Requests from ombudsmen are dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with Data Protection Law.
+- Transport Focus, London Travelwatch or the Rail Ombudsman if you have asked them to act on your behalf under a complaint handling procedure.
+Requests from ombudsmen are dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with the Data Protection Laws.

-- We may also share information with other Train Operating Companies for the purpose of fraud prevention, to operate joint services or under National Rail Conditions.
-We will only do this where there is a formal data sharing agreement is in place, or where an ad hoc request is received this will be dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with Data Protection Law.
+- We may also share Personal Data with other Train Operating Companies for the purpose of fraud prevention, to operate joint services or under National Rail Conditions.
+We will only do this where there is a formal data sharing agreement is in place, or where an ad hoc request is received this will be dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with the Data Protection Laws.

 On our stations, we maintain Customer Help and Information Points and calls are linked directly to our Control Centre or to National Rail Enquiries.
 Calls are recorded and monitored, but no advance notice is given as this could result in a delay in providing assistance.